karlyndiary/YouTube-API/README.md

     return(pd.DataFrame(all_data))
 ```
-## Calling the function to get the channel basic information
+### Calling the function to get the channel basic information
 ```
 channel_stats = get_channel_stats(youtube, channel_ids)
 channel_stats
 ```
+### Defining a function to return all the video ids in the playlist.
 ```
 playlist_id = 'UUhBEbMKI1eCcejTtmI32UEw'